airbr/trianglezine/readme.md

 ...
 Full credits where due and production values to follow.

-This project aims to incorporate some basic visual interaction/structuring of different kinds of content using good responsive web design and generally best practices in my code where possible.
-This is also some of my first practices at making JS unit tests.
-I have not made tests prior to coding but plan to for additional units added.
+This project aims to incorporate some better-design practices to display and interact with a variety of content as a 'general catch all' of my front-end knowledge.

 ##### Quick start